TIVerse/pyveda/docs/brief.md

 **Q: Does PyVeda eliminate the GIL?**
 A: No, but it works around it using processes for CPU-bound tasks and GPU for compatible workloads.

-**Q: Is PyVeda production-ready?**
+**Q: Is PyVeda ready for use?**
-A: Yes, v1.0.0 is thoroughly tested and ready for production use.
+A: Yes, v1.0.0 is thoroughly tested and ready to use.

 **Q: Can I use PyVeda with Ray/Dask?**
 A: Yes, PyVeda can coexist with other libraries, but provides a simpler alternative for most use cases.